wger-project/wger/docs/tips_and_tricks.rst

 ------------

-* **Send pull requests**: for new code you want to share, please send pull requests in github.
-Sending patches by email or attaching them to an issue means a lot more of work.
-It's recommended that you work on a feature branch when working on something, specially when it's something bigger.
+* **Send pull requests**: for new code you want to share, please send pull requests in GitHub.
+Sending patches by email or attaching them to an issue means a lot more work.
+It's recommended that you work on a feature branch when working on something, especially when it's something bigger.
 While many people insist on rebasing before sending a pull request, it's not necessary.

 * **Run the tests**: wger is proud to have a test coverage of over 90%.
 When you